-Carefully planning and implementing a living realistic budget can prove to be one of the most of the effective tools in your personal financial management plan.
-See below for a list of way to help you budget your money.
+Carefully planning and implementing a living realistic budget can prove to be one of the most the effective tools in your personal financial management plan.
+See below for a list of ways to help you budget your money.

 - Identify your Income.
-Your pay stubs will come in handy when you try to identify you tax-paid, take-home monthly income.
-Note that for individuals who get paid every 2 weeks needs to multiply the pay by 26 and dividing it by 12 to get your net monthly salary.
-You must include all secondary sources of your income be it commissions, a second job or an alimony in it.
+Your pay stubs will come in handy when you try to identify your tax-paid, take-home monthly income.
+Note that individuals who get paid every 2 weeks need to multiply the pay by 26 and dividing it by 12 to get your net monthly salary.
+You must include all secondary sources of your income be it commissions, a second job, or alimony in it.